 Her church leaders have said these were Emily’s fault.

-Like in Mia’s case (see her story coming out at the end of the week) Emily’s church was not some radical fringe, cultish group.
+Like in Mia’s case (see her story) Emily’s church was not some radical fringe, cultish group.
 Rather, she was raised in a small, but respected denomination that prides itself on doctrinal thoughtfulness and purity.

 But her church leadership has acted with anything but thoughtfulness or purity.
 They have acted with as great an evil as I have seen in these cases of leadership abuse.